Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 • PRA and glaucoma.
 PRA targets the retina and often leads to blindness.
 Glaucoma, in turn, affects the optic nerve.
 As for cataracts, when left untreated, it makes the dog’s eyes hurt and go blind.
 Consult with a veterinarian to come up with the right surgery for the pet.

 • Heart diseases.
-Arrhythmia and DCM are the most common causes of heart conditions in Labradoodles.
+Arrhythmia and dilated cardiomyopathy (DCM) are the most common causes of heart conditions in Labradoodles.
 The side effects include coughing, weakness, fainting, and difficulty breathing.
 A screening will reveal what kind of issue the doggo is dealing with and help come up with a treatment.

 • Addison’s disease.
 Weight loss, vomiting, diarrhea, and shaking are all signs of hypoadrenocorticism.
 This happens when the dog’s body fails to produce enough hormones (aldosterone and cortisol).
-This condition can be treated with DOCP.
+This condition can be treated with a medication called DOCP.

-• Von Willebrand’s disease.
+• Von Willebrand's disease.
 It’s when the blood fails to clot, which leads to bleeding from the dog’s nose, mouth, or various tracks.
-Clotting agents and blood transfusions: that’s the best course of action here.
+Clotting agents and blood transfusions are the best course of action here.

 Minimal shedding is arguably the biggest advantage that Labradoodles have over Goldens.
 You’ll still have to stick to a regular grooming schedule, of course.
 This is especially true if the dog’s coat is straight.
 Brush it 2–3 times a week, and that should keep the fur in tip-top shape.